coderextreme/X3DJSONLD/README.md

 If someone wants me to write a sanitizer for the X3D JSON Loader, I am willing to for $$$.
 I will need to run it by some security researchers.

-* Converting JSON files to X3D XML, Python and Java
+* Converting JSON files to X3D XML, Python, Java and Nashorn JavaScript

-The script, serialize.sh provides the driving software for producing XML, Python and Java artifacts from JSON.  simply modify and run the script to suit.
+The script, serialize.sh provides the driving software for producing XML, Python and Java, JavaScript artifacts from JSON.  simply modify and run the script to suit.
 You can change the Java Serializer or any other serializer in json2all.js.
 There is a list of serializers there with corresponding file extensions.

 * Compiling and running Java, producing diffs of JSON input and output.
 The Java serializer produces a program which produces JSON.
 You can run the output from the serializer through the Java compiler and JVM with compilejava.sh.
 This will compile the java, run it, and provide a diff with the original JSON (if any).
 There are a coupld of output zips for collecting output results.

-* also you can run "sh local.sh" or "sh donlocal.sh" for converting, running and diffing local files.
+* also you can run "sh local.sh" or converting, running and diffing local files found in src/main/data.

 * Summary of shell scripts

+These have been tested recently: several.sh -- run several x3d files through my conversion and compiling and running code.
+Recommend that you put the files in src/main/data and use sh several.sh ../data/file1.x3d ../data/file2.x3d ... all.sh -- run all .x3d in /c/x3d-code/www.web3d.org/x3d/content/examples through my conversion and compiling and running code found in several.
+Dangerous.
+Puts files in strange places right now. local.sh  -- run src/main/data/*.x3d through several.sh

+You will need to set up your classpath accordinly.
+You can modify the file in src/main/shell/classpath to set your classpath.
+You will probably have to build the project with Maven 3.
+This is accomplished by running mvn install in the root folder, which will build any Java code found in src/main/java.
+I use net/coderextreme/RunSaxon.java to process stylesheets.
+Also, the website uses RunSaxon.java as well, so it would be good if you compiled it.
+You may need to configure the classpath in src/main/node/allsaxon.js as well.

-all.sh -- run all .x3d in /c/x3d-code/www.web3d.org/x3d/content/examples through my conversion and compiling and running code. clean.sh -- clean up generated files.
-Removes *.json combine.sh -- used to post process jsonerrors.txt compile.sh -- finish compiling code
-compilejava.sh -- compile java in local folder and create zips
+The following are legacy code, and may be updated. combine.sh -- used to post process jsonerrors.txt compile.sh -- finish compiling code compilejava.sh -- compile java in local folder and create zips